MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-provision-new-environment.md

 ![Maintain Environments](./media/9MaintainEnvironment.png)

-7. In the updates list select the package you just created, and select **Apply**.
+7. In the updates list select the package you created, and select **Apply**.

 ![Apply Updates](./media/10ApplyUpdates.png)